Agrejus/db-framework/README.md

 - Can create plugins to use with any database
 - Fast, uses bulk operations for all data manipulation
 - Works in NodeJS and all modern browsers

+Everything in Db Framework is done in functional transactions, meaning, developers should always use the result of the function that was executed, not a previous result from a different function.
+All functions return a new instance of an entity to be acted upon or changed and then saved.

 ## Getting Started <a name = "getting_started"></a>
 Getting started with Db Framework is very easy and fast.
 Create your models, document types, declare your DbSet and profit!
 To get started, first install DB Framework